MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 this option gives you the greatest control over the amount of detail that is provided in your General Ledger.

-#### Posting “to” and “through” General Ledger
+#### Posting "to" and "through" General Ledger

-The main difference between these posting options is that when you are posting to General Ledger, you’ll have an extra opportunity to verify transactions before they affect your permanent records.
-When you are posting through General Ledger, you’ll save time by not completing the additional verification step.
+The main difference between these posting options is that when you are posting to General Ledger, you'll have an extra opportunity to verify transactions before they affect your permanent records.
+When you are posting through General Ledger, you'll save time by not completing the additional verification step.

 **Post to General Ledger** If you choose to post to General Ledger, batches